Baby Food - When

 - Refuse to open mouth and accept more food.

-- Will physically lean back away from the food.
+- Baby will physically lean back away from the food.

 Between 9 and 11 months of age, most babies are able to pick up objects, and this would be the stage that your baby will usually start to self-feed.
 Soft foods that mash well are the best ideas for finger foods.
 You can cut them into strips so that your baby has something to hold onto.
 Feeding in this stage can be quite frustrating because often your baby is determined to be “independent”, however they are unable to properly feed themselves.
 This is usually the stage when your baby will want to hold Little Mashies, and start to feed itself.